jwhitley/tilde-local/local/doc/terminal-setup.md

 # Terminal setup

-`screen-256color.ti` and `xterm-256color.ti` contain fixes for backspace semantics, particularly on OS X terminals.
+`xterm-256color.ti` contains fixes for italics support in tmux, and backspace semantics on OS X terminals.
 See [this comment on neovim/neovim#2048][1] for details.

 [1]: https://github.com/neovim/neovim/issues/2048#issuecomment-78045837